Washington Nationals: 2018–present: Script "Nationals" uniforms

 Starting in 2022, the white alternate uniform with the "Nationals" script became the primary home uniform, replacing the white "curly W" uniform.

 In 2024, the Nationals updated their road uniform, featuring a block "Washington" lettering in navy with white and red trim.
 The red "curly W" alternates were replaced by an alternate white pullover uniform with navy sleeves, featuring the "Capitol W" crest on the left chest and a new sleeve patch depicting the "interlocking DC" logo inside the silhouette of Washington, D.C.
 The chest numbers on both the primary home and alternate navy uniforms were removed.

 Ahead of the 2025 season, the Nationals brought back the red alternate uniform after a one-season absence.
 This iteration kept the "Curly W" logo on the left chest, but the piping was removed.
 Due to Nike's "4+1" uniform rule, the team retired the "Capitol W" white alternates after only one season.

-Trea Turner (left) in the script "Nationals" home uniform (chest numbers removed in 2024); Juan Soto (2nd from left) in the gold-accented alternate uniform in commemoration of their 2019 World Series championship; Eric Thames (center) in the script "Nationals" navy uniform (chest numbers removed in 2024); Dominic Smith (2nd from right) in the "City Connect" gray uniform; Alex Call (right) in the "Curly W" red uniform top sans piping.
+Trea Turner (left) in the script "Nationals" home uniform with chest numbers, used until 2023; Jackson Rutledge (2nd from left) in the script "Nationals" home uniform without chest numbers; MacKenzie Gore (3rd from left) in the block "Washington" road uniform; Juan Soto (3rd from right) in the gold-accented alternate uniform in commemoration of their 2019 World Series championship; Eric Thames (2nd from right) in the script "Nationals" navy uniform (chest numbers removed in 2024); Alex Call (right) in the "Curly W" red uniform top sans piping.

 City Connect uniform

 As part of MLB's uniform deal with Nike, selected teams were given themed "City Connect" uniforms.
 The Nationals' version, unveiled in 2022, paid homage to the cherry blossoms that adorn Washington, D.C., in the spring.
 The design had a dark gray base with pink trim and printed cherry blossoms.
 The uniforms were worn during Friday and Saturday home games until 2024.
 After 2024, the uniforms were retired.

 Their second "City Connect" uniform was unveiled in 2025.
 The uniform is light blue featuring a white outline of Washington, D.C.'s street grid and an interlocking "DC" on the chest which is meant to resemble the block "W" worn by the 1956 Washington Senators.
 The cap and shoulder patch features the block "W" with an outline of the United States Capitol dome, as well as two cherry blossoms.

+Dominic Smith (left) in the cherry blossom-inspired "City Connect" gray uniform, worn from 2022 to 2024; Josh Bell (right) in the map-inspired "City Connect" light blue uniform, worn since 2025.